trustpilot/kafka-connect-dynamodb/docs/details.md

 # Main states

-### 1. Source tables discovery & Source tasks configuration
+### 1. "DISCOVERY"

 This connector can sync multiple DynamoDB tables at the same time and it does so without requiring explicit configuration for each one.
-On start and at regular time intervals (by default 60s) it queries AWS api for DynamoDB tables which match following criteria and starts Kafka Connect task for each of them:
+On start and at regular time intervals (by default 60s) after, it queries AWS api for DynamoDB tables which match following criteria and starts Kafka Connect task for each of them:
-* table must have configured ingestion TAG key set
+* ingestion TAG key set
-* table mush have configured stack(environment) TAG key and value set
+* stack(environment) TAG key and value set
-* table must have DynamoDB streams enabled (in `new_image` or `new_and_old_image` mode)
+* DynamoDB streams enabled (in `new_image` or `new_and_old_image` mode)

 ### 2. "INIT_SYNC"

 `INIT_SYNC` is a process when all existing table data is scanned and pushed into Kafka destination topic.
 Usually this happens only once after source task for specific table is started for the first time.
-But it can be repeated in case of unexpected issues, e.g. if source connector was down for long period of time and it is possible that it has missed some of the change events from the table stream (as data is stored only for 24 hours).
+But it can be repeated in case of unexpected issues, e.g. if source connector was down for long period of time and it is possible that it has missed some of the change events from the table stream (DynamoDB streams store data for 24 hours only).

 ### 3. "SYNC"